-Assignments, Exams, and Grading
+7 Assignments, Exams, and Grading

 This is an honors seminar, not an ordinary lecture-style class.
 For this reason, students are expected to be self-motivated and self-disciplined, and are expected to do all of the assigned reading.
-The final grade is based upon a weighted average of the following components: class participation (10%), homework grades (80%), and an on-line final exam (10%).
+Because the real learning takes place when doing, the major part of the grade is based on grades in assignments and projects.
+The final grade is based upon a weighted average of the following components: